 CORONAVIRUS BUSINESS INTERRUPTION LOAN SCHEME (CBILS)

 Through the CBILS, the Government aims to make access to funding easier for small to medium-sized businesses which would otherwise struggle to obtain funding on normal commercial terms.
 It does this by providing participating lenders with a Government-backed guarantee for 80 per cent. of the amount borrowed by an eligible business thereby making the decision to lend easier for the lender.
 Businesses will be able to borrow up to £5 million under the CBILS and the first 12 months interest payment will be free.
 The CBILS will initially run for six months and supports a wide range of finance products including overdrafts, term loans, invoice finance and asset finance, with a term of up to six years.

 Which businesses are eligible to apply for the CBILS?

 Businesses must meet the following criteria to be eligible to participate in the CBILS:

 - be based in the United Kingdom, with a turnover of no more than £45 million per annum and generate more than 50 per cent. of that turnover from trading activity and

-Businesses in the following sectors are not eligible to participate in the CBILS: banks, building societies, insurers and reinsurers (but not insurance brokers) and the public sector (including state funded primary and secondary schools, employer, professional, religious or political membership organisations or trade unions).
+Businesses in the following sectors are not eligible to participate in the CBILS: banks, building societies, insurers and reinsurers (but not insurance brokers) and the public sector (including primary and secondary schools).
 In addition, fishery, aquaculture and agriculture businesses may not qualify for the full 12 months interest payment.